Glasgow Warriors 31-32 Ospreys

 An 81st minute penalty from Jack Walsh saw Ospreys take a dramatic late victory at Scotstoun this evening, as Glasgow Warriors slipped to a 32-31 defeat at the hands of the Welsh outfit.

-Patrick Schickerling’s brace, coupled with scores from Facundo Cordero and Nathan McBeth, saw the Warriors secure a four-try bonus-point along with the losing bonus-point, as the Ospreys claimed the win to delight their travelling support.
+Patrick Schickerling’s brace, coupled with scores from Jack Mann, Facundo Cordero and Nathan McBeth, saw the Warriors secure a four-try bonus-point along with the losing bonus-point, as the Ospreys claimed the win to delight their travelling support.

 Whilst the Warrior Nation were in full voice for Origin Round, it was the visitors who were first to trouble the scorers under the Saturday night lights.
 Repeated penalties kicked to the corner eventually allowed Morgan Morse to be driven over from close range, Dan Edwards pulling his conversion attempt wide to leave the score at 5-0 to the Ospreys with as many minutes gone.